How long were you living abroad and what did you do there?

 Leisure time in Lithuania and in Spain.
 What are the strengths of Lithuania?

 It is amazing how people can enjoy every single sunny day here to the maximum.
-My home city is super sunny, so everyone tends to forget to appreciate the good weather.
+My home city is super sunny, so some people tend to forget to appreciate the good weather.
 But not here.
 Lithuanians go out into nature, do sports, go to all kinds of events and so on.
-Vilnius is a city that is quite well set up for outdoor activities.
+Vilnius is a city that is quite well set up for for indoors and outdoor activities.

 Which common stereotype about Lithuania is not true?

 There is this opinion out there that Lithuanians are basically Russians and they speak the same language as them.
 But this is not true at all.
-I have also heard that Lithuanians are somewhat closed – maybe they don’t appear as open as people in Spain, but they smile and welcome you sincerely.
+I have also heard that Lithuanians are somewhat closed – maybe they don’t appear as open as people in other countries, but they smile and welcome you sincerely, especially if you try to speak in Lithuanian.

 “I don’t know whether I should go to Lithuania.”
 What would you say to someone in doubt?